 What Can You Do with Education?

+You may be interested in teaching as a career if you thrive on challenge, love to learn, work hard, and care about equity.
+Research clearly shows that a good teacher can have a positive impact on both learning and nonacademic life outcomes.
 Public school teaching requires certification and licensing.
 If you are interested in pursuing this route, here are the requirements by state: https://www.teach.org/teaching-certification.

 Interested in graduate school?
 Here is the list of top Education schools with specialties and rankings from U.S. News to get you started: http://grad-schools.usnews.rankingsandreviews.com/best-graduate-schools/top-education-schools.